SomeKittens/baddsert/README.md

 ```

-Notice there wasn't a comparator or expected value statement, that is because `baddsert` will take the result from the first test and save it under the `badd-baseline` directory (In this case we defined it as the file `docTests`).
-Future tests will now throw if the second argument is not `deepStrictEqual` to the saved version.
+Notice there wasn't an explicit expected value passed to `docTests`, that is because `baddsert` will take the result from the first test and save it under the `badd-baseline` directory (In this case we defined it as the file `docTests`).
+Future tests will now throw if the second argument is not `deepStrictEqual` to the stored version.

 In future when you change your API and the tests fail the tests with the correct value.
 Run `baddsert` as CLI in your `badd-baseline` directory.
 This will run through all of your assertions, letting you replace the old data with the data returned in the failing test.